RomanLotocki/personalDB/README.md

 * UI and design : Bootstrap 5.3 working with Webpack Encore

 ## Getting started
-If you want to run this application locally here are the steps to follow :
+If you want to run this application locally here are the steps to follow:

 ### Prerequisites
 Make sur you have the following list installed on your system: